 - X No employment agreements.
 None of our officers have employment agreements.
 Employment of all of our full-time executive officers is "at will." - X No severance arrangements.
 There are no severance or similar arrangements for our executive officers, other than accelerated vesting of shares of restricted stock and RSUs upon the occurrence of specified events (e.g., death, disability, retirement or change of control). - X No golden parachute tax gross-ups.
-There are no excise tax gross ups or similar arrangements for our executive officers. - X No dividend or dividend equivalents on unearned equity incentive awards.
-No dividends are paid on the RSUs until the underlying shares are earned.

-- X No multi-year or guaranteed bonuses or equity grants.
+There are no excise tax gross ups or similar arrangements for our executive officers. - X No dividends on unearned equity incentive awards.
+No dividends are paid on the RSUs until the underlying shares are earned. - X No hedging.
+We prohibit our directors, officers, employees and others from engaging in short sales involving our shares or hedging transactions see "- Policy Prohibiting Hedging of our Securities." - X No multi-year or guaranteed bonuses or equity grants.
 We do not pay guaranteed bonuses to anyone and currently have no guaranteed commitments to grant any equity-based awards.
 This ensures that we are able to base all compensation awards to measurable performance factors and business results. - X No costly defined benefit pension or supplemental retirement plans.
 We do not provide costly retirement benefits to our executive officers that reward longevity rather than contributions to our performance.